zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 - **The Flicker**: Sara’s focus is now entirely on the Windshield.
 She is squinting at her character sheet, scanning her skill list.
 Another player is flipping through the manual to see if the "Help" action costs a resource.
 For three minutes, the guard patrol doesn't exist.
 There is only the manual and the math.
 - **Back to the Road**: Eventually, the die is rolled and the procedure ends.
 The group has to "re-load" the fiction: "Wait, where were the guards again?"

 The group spent three minutes staring at the glass, adjusting the wipers.
 The Fiction Engine required a heavy procedural detour before it allowed anyone to find out if the door actually opened.
+Notice that for those three minutes the door was neither open nor shut.
+The fiction wasn't slowed—it was **suspended**.
+The situation couldn't change until the procedure finished.

 ### Defining the Lens

 To understand why these two moments feel different, we need to name what is happening to our attention.
 We’ll use three terms, defined through the eyes of the player:

 1.  **Fictional State**: This is something you can see and respond to on the Road.
 If your crowbar snaps (Case A), that is a fictional state.
 You can talk about it, you can feel the loss of the tool.
 If you have a "+2 Difficulty Modifier" (Case B), that is not a fictional state.
-You can't "see" a modifier in the world.
+You can’t "see" a modifier in the world.
 It’s just paint on the windshield.
-2.  **Overhead**: This is the time you spend staring at the glass without anything happening on the Road.
-It’s the "paperwork" of the game—scanning lists, looking up page numbers, or debating rules.
-It’s the mental tax you pay to get a result.
+2.  **Overhead**: Procedural steps that produce neither fictional change nor the conditions for it.
+When Sara spends three minutes scanning her skill list, that’s overhead—it buys nothing in fictional terms.
+But not every non-diegetic element is overhead.
+Safety agreements, campaign records, and pacing clocks also exist outside the fiction, yet they support the coherence that makes fictional change possible.
+This framework targets *dead* overhead specifically: procedural weight that purchases no fictional return.
-3.  **The Transparency Threshold**: This is the tipping point where a rule stops being a lens you look *through* and starts being an object you look *at*.
-It’s the moment the glare on the Windshield becomes so bright that you can no longer see the Road.
-Below this threshold, the procedure is invisible infrastructure; above it, the procedure is the center of your attention.
+3.  **The Transparency Threshold**: This is the tipping point where a rule stops being a lens you look *through* and starts becoming an obstacle you look *at*.
+A rule can briefly enter your field of vision—you glance at the die, you name a consequence—and that is not a problem.
+The problem is a Windshield that holds your attention without handing you back a changed situation.
+Below the threshold, a procedure steps in, does its work, and returns you to the Road.
+Above it, the procedure becomes a thing in itself: the center of the table’s attention, disconnected from whatever was happening in the fiction.
 In Case A, the engine stayed below the threshold.
-In Case B, it shattered it, forcing you to stop being a character so you could be a book-keeper.
+In Case B, it crossed it, forcing you to stop being a character so you could be a book-keeper.

 Neither of these engines is inherently "better."
 If your group loves the tactical puzzle of optimizing bonuses, Case B is satisfying.
 But this framework is designed to look at a very specific trade-off: **cognitive load**.

-Every time you have to shift your brain from "What would my character do?" to "What does the manual say?", you lose momentum.
+The shift from "What would my character do?" to "What does the manual say?" costs nothing if the rules hand you back a changed situation immediately.
+It costs something real when they don't.
 By understanding where your favorite game sits on this spectrum, you can begin to answer the question:

 **What is this rule doing to your attention right now?**